The 7 Steps to build a great Talent Management Process ANZ

 At PeopleStrong, we have developed what we call Jinie, our AI Talent Coach that engages with employees for their career growth.
 Jinie creates automatic career paths for employees and nudges them to develop relevant skills and regularly check their goals to stay engaged and motivated.
 Using robust data visualisation, the tool also provides hiring managers with a detailed map of their talent landscape to help them identify potential gaps and opportunities.

 Prepare for Coverage of Critical Roles

 Succession planning is all about aligning employees with your company’s growth strategy and developing them further to address emerging business issues in the long run.
 A well-planned talent management process focuses on succession planning or continuous coverage of critical roles to ensure the key positions in the company maintain some level of stability.

 One way to achieve long-term succession planning is investing in an automated talent management dashboard that identifies high performers across job roles and geographies through real-time performance dashboards.
 With these metrics, you can create a succession strategy by mapping employee potential to critical positions and job requirements to ensure business continuity and effective leadership.

-PeopleStrong’s AI-Powered Integrated Talent Management Platform is helping 350+ organizations across Asia to recruit, mentor, retain, and engage your future-ready workforce.
+PeopleStrong’s AI-Powered Integrated Talent Management Platform is helping 350+ organisations to recruit, mentor, retain, and engage their future-ready workforce.